Toma400/The_Isle_of_Ansur/docs/faq.md

 you can only convert non-realistic settings into realistic one.
 It is protection from bugs that could come from time differences and lack of statistics.

+***

+# Copyright Questions
+## 1. I made a mod.
+Where can I publish it?
+Anywhere you want!
+As a mod creator, you have full rights to publish it on any page!
+EULA restricts you only to not benefit from accessing the mod, so the only requirement for distributing IoA mods is that they have to be accessible without paying or profitting from that.

+You can of course put donation links and such on the pages with distribution, since users donating will not pay for product per se, but more as a support gesture for you.